 They just don't have the power to run these graphically demanding titles, and frame-rates will quickly drop to almost unplayable levels when there are lots of characters battling it out on the screen.
 That reliance on integrated graphics means that these are several Mac models that gamers will probably want to avoid:

-Of course if your primary form of entertainment is less-demanding fare such as Football Manager, Limbo, or many of the indie games you’ll find on the Mac App Store, then pretty much any Mac will fulfil your needs - as would an iPad.
+Of course, if your primary form of entertainment is less demanding fare such as Football Manager, Limbo, or many of the indie games you'll find on the Mac App Store, then pretty much any Mac will fulfil your needs - as would an iPad.

-Which Macs to consider
+Macs for gamers to consider

 We've ruled out a fair selection of Macs, so now let's look at some Macs that you can consider if you want to play the latest 3D games.